Uncommitted National Movement: Relations with Democratic Party

 The movement's founders were not invited to a meeting between Arab-Americans and Harris on October 4.
 On October 8, in messages posted across all its social media channels, the group came out firmly against Trump.
 The group argued that a Trump presidency would be worse than Harris, highlighting his strong embrace of Netanyahu in his first term and arguing Trump had "effectively dismantled any pathway to Palestinian self-determination".
 The group also highlighted far-right proposals in Project 2025 and comments made by pro-Israel Trump allies David M. Friedman, Jared Kushner, and Miriam Adelson.
 Massachusetts Uncommitted, breaking from the group, endorsed a third-party vote, saying "given the choice between genocide and fascism, we choose neither".

 Following Trump's victory in the presidential election, Alawieh emphasized that the "status quo is not a compelling message for voters".
 He voiced concerns about heightened surveillance and violence against Arab and Muslim Americans, criticizing the Democratic Party by stating, "I believe actually it's Democrats' fault for abandoning our party," and adding, "Donald Trump's playing us.
 Democrats are allowing him to play us".
 Uncommitted activist and leader Lexis Zeidan said that the movement was not over under Trump.
 The group said that while organizing under Trump was an "uphill battle", it planned on continuing pressure on the government.
+The movement shifted to local political tactics for the Trump administration, aiming to support pro-Palestinian candidates in down-ballot races, with some noting it has little influence over Trump.
+The movement was criticized for being "uncharacteristically quiet" under the Trump administration.
+By 2026, Alawieh and Elabed worked with "Arab Americans for Progress", while Shahid worked in the New York City Mayor Zohran Mamdani's administration.
+Alawieh went on to win the Democratic primary for a Michigan state senate seat.
+Harris met with Alawieh during the campaign, after which he urged her and other Democratic leaders to oppose "endless wars" including in Gaza and Lebanon.